This article was updated on July 24, 2018.

-As companies have become more aware of creating and promoting their CSR initiatives, candidates have become more socially selective throughout their job hunt.
+As organizations have become more aware of creating and promoting their CSR initiatives, candidates have become more socially selective throughout their job hunt.
 Candidates place heavy emphasis on an organization's reputation and commitment to the community and want to ensure their future employer engages in CSR practices that align with their own beliefs.

 - Refresh Your Recruiters.
-In the intense race for top talent, it's key for recruiters to personalize and sell their company's CSR initiatives to individuals within their pipeline.
-To that end, companies must ensure that their recruiters are efficiently trained on CSR policies, and are capable of positioning these elements to potential candidates.
+In the intense race for top talent, it's key for recruiters to personalize and sell their organization's CSR initiatives to individuals within their pipeline.
+To that end, businesses must ensure that their recruiters are efficiently trained on CSR policies, and are capable of positioning these elements to potential candidates.
 Following an initial training session, organizations should continue to refresh and enforce the importance of CSR initiatives to the recruiting staff.

 - Bond CSR to Your Brand.
 Demonstrating the impact your organization has on the community — locally or globally — reveals a lot about your organization's values and beliefs to potential candidates.
 Characterize CSR as part of your overall workplace culture.
-This may not only influence a candidate's decision to choose your company, but it can also influence future talent's perception of your brand.
+This may not only influence a candidate's decision to choose your organization, but it can also influence future talent's perception of your brand.